droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./depends/hosts/mingw32.mk - Overriding Windows (MinGW) build variable values.

 **./depends/packages** - Info on packages to download and compile as Core dependencies.
-Almost all the packages are actually required only by Qt 4 or 5.
+Almost all the packages are actually required only by Qt 5.
 Native packages are used to build towards particular host/target platforms when the host requires tools not directly found on the native (i.e., build) platform, so the native platform must use alternate tools.

 ./depends/packages/bdb.mk - BerkeleyDB 4.8.
 Used by all versions of the Bitcoin Core wallet.